 One of the main reasons for discovering your talents is using them to achieve your goals.
 It makes sense that you’d tap into what you’re good at to do what you need to do.
 Having well-defined goals will help you know where to aim your strengths.
 The coach can help the client to choose which strengths would best get you to your goals.

 Core question: How can my talents and strengths help me overcome my obstacles?

-Just like strengths are utterly practical in achieving goals, they’re also utterly practical in overcoming obstacles.
-A major value in coaching is recognized and removing what’s in your way.
+Just like strengths are thoroughly practical in achieving goals, they’re also thoroughly practical in overcoming obstacles.
+A major value in coaching is recognizing and removing what’s in your way.
 If you’re aware of your weaknesses or other obstacles, you can learn how to overcome them through your strengths.
 A coach can help with that.

 Core question: What do my talents and strengths say about me in relationships?

-One of the major reasons that folks seek out coaching is to improve relationships.
-Understanding your talents as they relate to relationships can help you improve them!
+Improving relationships very often propels people in the direction of coaching.
+So understanding your talents as they relate to relationships can help you improve them!
 For example, if you’re oriented toward getting work done, you may naturally behave differently in relationships than those who are very relationally driven.
-A coach can help you understand relationship dynamics about your strengths.
+A coach can help you understand relationship dynamics surrounding your strengths.

 Core question: What do my talents and strengths say about my emotions and communication?